antenehd/S6a/README.md

 		    Blocks untill the diameter module is shut down.

+	   Note :

-	   Note : '&lt;cmd&gt;' is abbreviated name of request command message(eg. rsr for Reset-Request).
+		    '<cmd>' is abbreviated name of request command message(eg. rsr for Reset-Request).

-		      '&lt;AVPname&gt;' is name of the AVP all in small letters and the hyphens(-) substituded by underscore eg. for AVP Active-APN, AVPname would be 'active_apn'.
+		    '<AVPname>;' is name of the AVP all in small letters and the hyphens(-) substituded by underscore eg. for AVP Active-APN, AVPname would be 'active_apn'.